skeeto/skeeto.github.com/_posts/2017-04-01-My-Journey-with-Touch-Typing-and-Vim.markdown

 My hard rule was that I would immediately abandon my old habits cold turkey.
 Poor typing is a bad habit just like smoking, minus the cancer and weakened sense of smell.
 It was vital that I unlearn all that old muscle memory.
-That included not just my 6-finger dance, but also my [NetHack][nh] muscle memory.
+That included not just my six-finger dance, but also my [NetHack][nh] muscle memory.
 NetHack uses "hjkl" for navigation just like Vim.
 The problem was that I'd spent a couple hundred hours in NetHack over the past decade with my index finger on "h", not the